E3 STEM

 RESOURCES:

 Traitify Personality Assessment – The Dakota-Scott Workforce Development Board procured Traitify for use by residents of Dakota and Scott counties.
-Traitify is a visual personality assessment tool that recommends careers, jobs, and education based on personality and preference data.
+Traitify is a visual personality assessment tool recommending careers, jobs, and education based on personality and preference data.
 Users swipe through a short series of images, answering “Me” or “Not Me” to generate individualized results in about 90 seconds.
 It’s accurate, fast, free, and fun.
 Take the survey here!

 High 5 Strengths Test: Free test to determine your top 5 strengths and how they might apply to future career fields.
 Access test HERE.

-GetMyFuture – Career Exploration system Sponsored by the U.S. Department of Labor.
+GetMyFuture – Career Exploration System Sponsored by the U.S. Department of Labor.

 Healthcare Career Exploration Websites: You may be interested in healthcare — but not quite sure what specific job or educational path you’d like to pursue.
 Here are two sites that can help: CareerWise and HealthCarePathway.